Did you know that your heating and air-conditioning system sucks up most of the energy that you pay for?

 Tip #6: Use Fans

 Portable fans or ceiling fans are inexpensive and allow you to raise your thermostat several degrees and feel just as comfortable in the summer.
-Just remember that fans cool people, not air—so be sure to turn them off when you leave the room.
+Just remember that fans cool people, not air-so be sure to turn them off when you leave the room.
+If you do not own a fan, you might want to try contacting electrical service companies like MZ Electric for ceiling fan installation.
+Even if it is possible to install it yourself, it is better if you call a licensed electrician.
+Because, when a ceiling fan is improperly installed, it can be in danger of falling and injuring someone or could be a source of electrical problems in the home.

-There’s a switch on most ceiling fans that reverses the direction of the blades.
+While you are installing the fan, do note that there’s a switch on most ceiling fans that reverses the direction of the blades.
 Make sure they’re turning counter-clockwise at medium or high speed during the summer so air is pushed down to cool you off.
 During the winter you can run ceiling fans clockwise at low speed to gently circulate warm air that rises.

 Quick and Dirty Tip: To prevent your air conditioner from working overtime, keep your interior doors and air vents open so air can circulate freely throughout your home.